 All of the Travelers insurance commercials use music to tell the story, typically classical blues music.
 There is a small amount of narration at the end of the commercials to recap Travelers insurance products.

 Of course, the umbrella makes an appearance in every commercial.
-Usually, it is featured toward the end and flies in to place itself as part of the logo.
+Usually, it is featured near the end and flies into place itself as part of the logo.

 10. The General